erinrwhite/managing-humans/README.md

 Though I just said to stay out of the active development workflow, I try to keep somewhat current on our code stack so I can speak intelligently with my team about problems we're trying to solve.
 I pick small, non-urgent maintenance requests that I can commit and fix.
 This is also a great way to test documentation. :D :D :D

-### communicate
+### communication

 I think a manager's biggest job is talking with your team.
 Communicating context, important political or historical factors that will impact work, audience for projects, timelines, feedback, everything.
 And, making sure that their voices and needs are heard in the levels above you.

 In general, I try to be as transparent as possible.
 There is such thing as TMI, though, and that is when the info I'm conveying is a negative attitude about other people or processes in the organization.
 This is rarely helpful and always poisons the well.
 Being kind a jerk signals to your team that it's okay to be a jerk.
 Be honest but don't be a jerk.
 As my boss said to me recently, "We're all smart here.
 Try to be kind."

-Other things I've finally learned to communicate: the rationale for decisions, changes, etc., including my motivations, goals, relationships with stakeholders in the library, and political things that are impacting a project.
-Most recently: "I got X committee to set their own deadline because we've set the deadlines for them many times in the past few years, and this'll boost our points with them."

 Another thing I have gotten better at communicating nowadays: areas where I screwed up *or* am roadblocking.
 Acknowledge, fix it, move on.

-### the clench, or: loling at your demons
+More on communication in a bit.

+### mindfulness

+Becoming a manager makes you face some truths about yourself.
 A thing I've learned about myself as a manager is that I really fear change.
 I have a hard time with big new project ideas, or changing up the way things have been done for a long time, or the idea of new technologies...the list really goes on.

-I like to call any time I feel fear or defensiveness The Clench.
-Whenever our developer or designer presents a new idea to me, I say, "thank you for bringing this forward (really, thank you)", ask a few questions, and say let's talk about it again next week.
-My requirements are: does this project solve a problem or serve our mission?
-Is this viable?
-Is this sustainable?
-If those answers are yes, okay, we're doing it.
-The Clench subsides.

-Hear the idea, feel the clench, ask some questions, give it a minute, pursue the idea.
-Acknowledge, fix, move on.
+In an effort to be mindful about this, I've started to be really aware of whenever I feel fear or defensiveness.
+In my mind I call it The Clench.
+I feel it, acknowledge it, give it a minute, rationally evaluate it, and then move on with my life.

-And, because I am predictable, my team knows how to approach new ideas with me.
+And, because I am predictable in this way, my team knows how to approach new ideas with me.

 ### balance

+One thing I talk about a lot lately is balance.
+We were working on a big project in 2013 and I didn't really take vacation that year.
+It was terrible.
+It took a toll on me and strained relationships with my team.
+I should've taken my damn vacation.

 It's important to recharge and separate yourself, you, human person, from your work, no matter what a curious, mission-driven tinkerer you are.